arthur-schnitzler/schnitzler-briefe-statistik/README.md

 # statistik1
 contains csvs for a graph that shows number of surviving correspondence pieces per sender and receiver. schnitzler’s letters (usually fewer survive than the one he received) are shown as negative numbers

+# statistik2
+csvs comparing the amount of letters/year with the amount of mentions/year (using the data in tagebuch-vorkommen-korrespondenzpartner)

+# statistik3
+this sums the element `<measure unit='zeichenanzahl' quantity='XXX'>` for each correspondence partner individually